divya2661/QT-Application-for-face-texture-mapping/README.md

 # QT-Application-for-face-texture-mapping
-What this software does and how it does is given in the BTP_Report.pdf, Which is there in files.
-And to develope it more or imake it work in your machine look at SoftwareManual.pdf.
+What this software does and how it wors is given in BTP_Report.pdf, Which is there in files.
+And to develope it more or make it work in your machine look at SoftwareManual.pdf.